Raakeshkripal/To-do-list/README.md

-# Bharat-intern-task1
+#To-Do List App :
-To-Do List App : Develop a simple app that allows users to create and manage their to-do lists.
+To Develop a simple app that allows users to create and manage their to-do lists.